Haploid algebras in $C^*$-tensor categories and the Schellekens list: General applications to chiral CFT

 \begin{defin} A simple VOA $U$ of CFT type is called a \textbf{simple CFT type VOA extension} of a simple VOA $V$ of CFT type if the latter, namely $V$, is a vertex subalgebra of $U$ with the same conformal vector.
 Moreover, $U$ is said in addition to be a simple \textbf{unitary} CFT type VOA extension of $V$ if both VOAs are unitary and if the unitary structure of $U$ restricts to the one of $V$, i.e., $V$ is a unitary subalgebra of $U$. \end{defin}

-\begin{theo} Let $V$ be a completely unitary VOA of CFT type and $U$ be a simple CFT type VOA extension of $V$.
-Then, $U$ is automatically unitary as a VOA extension of $V$, and it is also completely unitary. \end{theo}
+\begin{theo} Let $V$ be a regular completely unitary VOA of CFT type and $U$ be a simple CFT type VOA extension of $V$.
+Then, $U$ is automatically unitary as simple CFT-type VOA extension of $V$, and it is also a completely unitary VOA.
+Furthermore, if $\phi:U_1\to U_2$ is a VOA isomorphism between simple unitary CFT-type VOA extensions of $V$, which restricts to the identity map on $V$, then $\phi$ is unitary and $U_1$ and $U_2$ are unitarily isomorphic.
+In particular, the unitary structure on $U$ extending the given one on $V$ is unique (not just up to unitary isomorphism, see Remark \ref{rem:uniqueness_unitary_structure}). \end{theo}

 \begin{proof} Throughout the proof, we use $Y_U$ and $Y^M$ for the state-field correspondences of the VOA $U$ and of a $U$-module $M$ respectively.